Most free resume databases aren't actually free. They let you search. They show you profiles. Then they hide the contact details until you upgrade.

 A practical example for a senior marketing hire: ("Marketing Manager" OR "Senior Marketing Manager") AND (SEO OR "Content Marketing") NOT (Junior OR Intern)

 Build strings in layers, test each addition, and check whether the results tighten before adding more conditions.
+For a full operator reference and role-by-role string templates, see our Boolean search guide for recruiters.

 What search tools cannot tell you